We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-To get the best value, try booking a flight in the afternoon when visiting Antananarivo.
-Generally the prices will increase for flights at midday as these tend to have higher demand.
+To get the best value, try booking a flight at midday when visiting Antananarivo.
+Generally the prices will increase for flights in the morning as these tend to have higher demand.

 The capital of tropical Madagascar is a lively city filled with markets, colourful sights and palaces – but its biggest attraction is the natural beauty of the island itself.
 Make it a gateway to the rainforest and beaches of one of the most beautiful countries in the world.

 Antananarivo has long been the centre of Madagascar, and possesses many historical attractions as a result.
 Head to the sumptuous Palace at Rova, or take a tour of the modern presidential Palace.
 See the fascinating Piracy Museum, as well as galleries and boutiques selling the latest in Malagasy art.